Career Guide

 Game Warden in Pennsylvania — 2026 Career Guide

 Game wardens in Pennsylvania are sworn law enforcement officers who enforce wildlife, hunting, fishing, and natural-resource laws under the Pennsylvania Game Commission, Bureau of Wildlife Protection.
 Pennsylvania's Ross Leffler School of Conservation is the oldest game warden training school in the US (1932).
-Game wardens in Pennsylvania earn a mean annual wage of $63,850 ($30.70/hour), according to BLS OEWS May 2023 data for SOC 33-3031.
-That is $3,470 above the national median of $60,380 — a 6% premium for Pennsylvania wardens.
-The BLS counts 40 fish and game wardens employed in Pennsylvania.
+BLS OEWS May 2023 puts Pennsylvania game-warden pay at a $52,720 mean annual wage ($25.35/hour) for SOC 33-3031 — $7,660 below the $60,380 national midpoint, a 13% discount, across 80 employed wardens.
+Fieldwork in Pennsylvania centers on Allegheny forest patrols by the nation's oldest warden school, Ross Leffler (est. 1932).

-Written by the WardenTools Research Team.
+Written by the WardenTools.
 Salary data from BLS OEWS May 2023.
 Requirements sourced from the Pennsylvania Game Commission, Bureau of Wildlife Protection.
 This is career information — verify current standards with the agency before applying.

 Pennsylvania Game Warden Salary

 For comparison, the national mean wage across all 6,290 U.S. fish and game wardens is $61,120, and the national median is $60,380 (BLS OEWS May 2023).
-Pennsylvania wardens rank among the higher-paying states for this profession.
+Pennsylvania wardens rank below the U.S. midpoint.
 Actual pay depends on experience, rank, and whether the warden is state- or federally-employed.

 Related: Game warden salary overview · Best states for game wardens